mojiito/mojiito/README.md

 Mojiito is not a JavaScript framework for Web Applications.
 Use Angular, Ember, React, ... instead.
 Mojiito shines when used on your website where your DOM is already in place.

 ## Status
-Deprecated - No longer maintained
+Deprecated - No longer maintained.
+Please use [Angular Elements](https://angular.io/guide/elements) instead!

 ## Install
 Run `npm install mojiito-core mojiito-platform-browser --save` in your command line tool.